RTWeiss/Xcode-Corona-Editor/Readme.md

 4. Assign a shortcut by clicking the box next to the behavior name (*)
 5. Click the option to "Notify using bezel or system notification"
 6. Click the option "Run" and "Choose Script..."
-7. Navigate to ~/Library/Developer/Xcode/UserData/Behaviors
-  and pick the script called "LaunchCoronaSimulator" (**)
+7. Navigate to ~/Library/Developer/Xcode/UserData/Behaviors and pick the script called "LaunchCoronaSimulator" (**)
 8. Close the Behavior window and open a Corona project.
 9. Try running the behavior by using your shortcut or selecting it at Xcode > Behaviors

 If the behavior was installed correctly Corona Simulator ( +Terminal ) should launch and open the Corona project you are currently working on in Xcode.
 The script assumes that the CoronaSDK folder is installed in the applications folder.
 If you installed it somewhere else you need to change the coronaPath property in the script.

+The first time you run the "LaunchCoronaSimulator" script a dialog will show asking you to enable access for assistive devices.
+You need to do this or the scripts wont work.

-Go through the same procedure to install the other behavior scripts in the behaviors folder.
+Go through the same procedure to install the other behavior scripts you would like to use.

 ------
 (*) It can be hard to find a free shortcut, but if you create a new keybinding set for Corona in Xcode > Preferences > Keybindings don't be afraid to overwrite keybindings... you can always switch back.